Updated on January 24th, 2020

 Have a picnic

-This is one of the best money-saving tips I have to travel Europe cheap.
+This is one of the best money-saving tips I have to travel to Europe affordably.
 As it is best used in the expensive travel destinations.
 And come on, who doesn’t love a picnic?
 When we were in Switzerland, we would get fresh bread rolls, cheeses, fruits and Ben wold have some cold cuts.
 I always travel with a sarong as it’s one of the most versatile things I carry on me.
 Then all you need to do is find a nice location and put out your spread.

 Great spots are in front of famous landmarks, nice shady parks, beaches or by any sort of water feature.
 Our Switzerland picnic backdrops tended to be waterfalls, rivers and lakes.
 You can make these as simple or as full-on as you like.
 Check the alcohol laws where you are and maybe you can include a bottle of wine or some beers.